Headwreck

-Headwreck are an Australian nu metal/metalcore band consisting of vocalist Connor Hickman, guitarist and vocalist Jamo Benadie, drummer Colby Horton, and bassist Dayne Paix.
+Headwreck are an Australian metalcore band consisting of vocalist Connor Hickman, guitarist and vocalist Jamo Benadie, drummer Colby Horton, and bassist Dayne Paix.
 They released their debut single "Freefall" in 2021.

 In October 2025, they released the EP Attitude Adjustment which became their first release to enter the ARIA top 50.

 Career

 2019–2023: Career beginnings and early EPs

-Headwreck formed circa 2019 and rose to prominence in 2021 with the release of debut single "Freefall" and releasd their debut EP Glamourise Demise the same year.
+Headwreck formed circa 2019 and rose to prominence in 2021 with the release of debut single "Freefall" and released their debut EP Glamorise Demise the same year.

-In Apri 2023, they released their second EP Refections Room.
+In April 2023, they released their second EP Reflection Room.

 2024–present: Attitude Adjustment

 In August 2024, Headwreck released the single "Buzzsaw", which garnered over 100,000 streams in two months and earned television features on both Channel 7's AFL coverage and Rage.

+Musical style and influences

+Headwrecks style combines elements of metal, hardcore, pop, hip hop, trap, EDM, industrial music and experimental music.